-The one-year composite return and the one-year benchmark return are used as the relevant metrics when evaluating quantitative errors.
-Errors related to market values and risk numbers will be corrected according to the significance level for the portfolio return and benchmark return, hence if the error in market value impact the composite return more than five basis points it would be consider a material error.
+Quantitative errors: The one-year composite return and the one-year benchmark return are used as the relevant metrics when evaluating quantitative errors.
+Errors related to market values and risk numbers will be corrected according to the significance level for the portfolio return and benchmark return, hence if the error in market value impact a listed composite return more than five basis points it would be consider a material error.
 Likewise, corresponding risk numbers will be corrected according to the deviation levels for the returns.
 If the error occurred on the composite side, the portfolio return is evaluated.
 If the error occurred on the benchmark side, the benchmark return is evaluated.
 The metrics capture the main quantitative aspects of the GIPS report.

-Qualitative errors, i.e., errors in the required disclosures, are generally considered 'Immaterial error' for the purposes of determining appropriate corrective actions, unless specifically listed under 'Not material error' or 'Material error'.
+Qualitative errors: An example of quantitative errors is omitting required disclosures.
+These type of errors are generally considered 'Immaterial error' for the purposes of determining appropriate corrective actions, unless specifically listed under 'Not material error' or 'Material error'.